mananahmed/syllabi/SAsyll.md

 * Student with documented disabilities who may need academic accommodation, should let me know.

 ## Assessments
-* Written Assignments count for 40% of your grade.
+* 40%: Written Assignments count for 40% of your grade.
 You are required to write a response to the primary readings for that session of no more than 400-500 words.
 Your response should cover your analytical, close reading of the text as modeled in the class-- focus specifically on the subjectivity embedded in the source, the intended audience and the imagined social function.
 You can use any of the interpretive concepts covered in the class.
 Over the course of the semester, you will write eight (8) such responses.
-* Exams count for 40% of your grade.
+* 40%: Exams count for 40% of your grade.
 There will be two map quizzes and two take home Annotation exercises.
-* Participation, in class and outside class is 20% of your grade.
+* 10%: Participation, in class and in your discussion session is 10% of your grade.
 A large section of the time, once a week, will be focused on discussion and I urge you to participate fully.
+* 10%: Site visit is 10% of your grade.
 You can visit an exhibit of medieval South Asia (at The Met or other galleries in NYC) or you can attend a talk on medieval South Asia.
-A one page reflection and documentation of either is required for you to receive your participation grade.
+A one page reflection and documentation of either is required for you to receive this grade.

 ## Course Readings